8483/notes/README.md

 > # **Most of programming is really just taking data from place A, transforming it, and putting it in place B.**

+> # Most of the web is just a very fancy looking form.

 # Programming

 ### **Javascript**